8 Ways to Combat High APR Problems

 You can also consolidate debt using a new credit card.
 Balance transfer credit cards allow you to transfer existing balances to a new account at 0% APR.
 That rate only lasts for a certain period of time, known as an introductory period.
 Once it ends, the regular balance transfer APR on the card kicks in.
 Currently, the average APR on balance transfer credit cards is slightly over 19%.

 The length of the introductory period depends on your credit score; they generally range from 6 months to 18 months.
 Your goal is to pay off the debt before the real rate applies.
-This strategy usually only works for limited debt amounts.
+This strategy usually only works for limited debt amounts and if you have good credit.

 #7: Use part of a Home Equity Line of Credit